What Organisational Structure Is

 The organisation chart

-The New York and Erie Railroad developed the first organisation chart in the 19th century.
-Shows the structure of the organisation including the title of each manager’s position and who is accountable to whom.
+The chart is the visual representation of the structure.
+The New York and Erie Railroad developed the first organisation chart in the nineteenth century.
+The chart shows the structure of the organisation, including the title of each manager’s position and who is accountable to whom.

 A school’s organisation chart is a useful document.
 It shows at a glance who reports to whom, what positions exist, and how the school is organised.
 Most schools have one.
 A surprising number do not, and run with implicit understandings that vary from person to person.